andreaonorato/MemoryFree/README.md

 # MemoryFree
 Your computer is slow and old?
-You can try follow these steps and I'm sure it will be better.
+You can try to follow these steps to make it more usable.
 Steps:
-  1. Disable programs that run on startup from the Task Manager.
+  1. Disable useless programs that run on startup from the Task Manager.
   2. Shut off Windows tips and tricks (System > Notifications & actions).
   3. Clean out your hard disk (Settings > System > Storage).
   4. Launch the command " DISM /Online /Cleanup-Image /ScanHealth " on your command prompt.